hdtodd/WeatherStation/doc/WS-WP-Install.md

 To remove WS from `/usr/local/bin` and stop, disable, and remove WeatherStation.service to prevent it from restarting upon a Pi reboot, use `sudo WeatherStation/src/make uninstall`.

 ## Author
-H. David Todd, hdtodd@gmail.com, January, 2018
+H. David Todd, hdtodd@gmail.com, January, 2018; reformatted February, 2025

 ## Appendix -- minicom setup